Madness and Creativity: The Psychological Link

 What is creativity?
 Is there a relationship between states of mind and a fertile imagination?
-What are the psychological mechanisms involved in human imagination, urging us to explore new avenues, to see what others have not seen, to create what no one has yet created?
-Many of the world's greatest minds have struggled with abnormal psychological conditions.
-We explore these conditions and their impact on creativity, searching for links between abnormal psychological conditions and the urge to create.
-We also study the normal mind and how it functions in both mundane and creative ways.
+What are the psychological mechanisms involved in the human imagination, urging us to explore new avenues, to see what others have not seen, to create what no one has yet created?
+Many of the world's greatest writers, artists, and thinkers have struggled with abnormal psychological conditions.
+We'll explore these conditions and how they affect creativity.
+We'll learn to identify and understand these conditions and search for links between them and the urge to create.
+We'll also study the normal mind and how it functions in both mundane and creative ways.
 This work serves as an introduction to further study in psychology.

 This offering will prepare you for careers and advanced study in:

-psychology, education, literary and film studies, world literature, cultural studies, and the arts
+psychology, education, literary studies, world literature, cultural studies, and the arts.

 Credits per quarter